cosmos/cosmjs/packages/stargate/CUSTOM_PROTOBUF_CODECS.md

 ### Step 3

 In Step 2 we saw how the codec is generated (i.e. the TypeScript code generation).
 Now we look into using this codec.
-This section is split in
+This section is split into

 - Step 3a: custom messages
 - Step 3b: custom queries